U.S. FDA approves Mirati's lung cancer drug | Health

 U.S. FDA approves Mirati's lung cancer drug

-Adagrasib, the oral drug is designed to target a mutated form of a gene known as KRAS that occurs in about 13% of non-small cell lung cancers (NSCLC), the most common form of the disease, and less frequently in some other solid tumors.
-Mirati did not immediately respond to a Reuters request for comment over the drug's pricing and availability.
+"I think physicians and patients are going to appreciate having an effective option," he told Reuters, noting that 43% of second-line trial patients responded to adagrasib.
+Shares of Mirati have fallen about 55% since early this month, after the company's presentation of early data from studies of adagrasib in combination with Merck & Co's immunotherapy Keytruda as an initial treatment for metastatic NSCLC.

-The U.S. Food and Drug Administration on Monday approved Mirati Therapeutics Inc's lung cancer drug adagrasib, according to the health regulator's website, sending the company's shares up more than 8% in extended trading.
+The U.S. Food and Drug Administration approved Mirati Therapeutics Inc's lung cancer drug adagrasib, the company said on Monday, sending its shares up more than 8% in extended trading.
+Mirati's drug has been approved for treating adult patients with advanced lung cancer as determined by an FDA-approved test, who have received at least one prior systemic therapy.

-Mirati was seeking approval for the drug for treating patients with advanced lung cancer who have stopped responding to other therapies.
-Adagrasib, the oral drug is designed to target a mutated form of a gene known as KRAS that occurs in about 13% of non-small cell lung cancers (NSCLC), the most common form of the disease, and less frequently in some other solid tumors.
+Adagrasib, an oral drug, is designed to target a mutated form of a gene known as KRAS that occurs in about 13% of non-small cell lung cancers (NSCLC), the most common form of the disease, and less frequently in some other solid tumors.
+Mirati said the drug will be sold under the brand name Krazati at a price of $19,750 for a 200 milligram tablet/180 count bottle.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)